sts10/docs/src/initial-setup/dev-env/python-pyenv.md

 I'm not sure if you have to _uninstall_ any versions of Python before you do this, but I doubt it.
 You might want to checkout your bashrc to make sure there isn't any weird Python PATH stuff in there before we start.

-1. Install [Pyenv](https://github.com/pyenv/pyenv#installation), probably via the ["Basic GitHub Checkout" method](https://github.com/pyenv/pyenv#basic-github-checkout)
+1. Install [Pyenv](https://github.com/pyenv/pyenv#installation), probably via the ["Basic GitHub Checkout" method](https://github.com/pyenv/pyenv#basic-github-checkout).
+Could also try [new auto-installer](https://github.com/pyenv/pyenv-installer), which seems to make updating easier.
 2. Add the necessary stuff to your `.bashrc` (not `.bash_profile`)
 3. Restart terminal
 4. Maybe [install dependencies](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)?
 (You may be good to go already.)